hanspet9x/ETL_v1/README.md

 - The backend uses Prisma with PostgreSQL.
 - The frontend uses Vite.
 - Adminer is only for easy database inspection while testing.

+## Production Considerations

+Before shipping this to production, these are the main edge cases and scaling concerns to handle.

+### Edge Cases To Cover Before Shipping

+- ETL idempotency: repeated ETL runs should not create duplicate seaports or inconsistent sync-run records.
+- Invalid tenant mappings: empty or incorrect `tillaToTenantMapping` values should fail clearly and be easy to debug.
+- Partial ETL failures: one broken tenant or integration should not stop the entire ETL process.
+- Large source files: avoid loading very large files fully into memory if they can grow over time.
+- Dirty source data: handle malformed locodes, missing coordinates, duplicates, bad encodings, and unexpected column names.
+- Pagination consistency: cursor pagination should remain stable even while new rows are being inserted.
+- Empty states: no tenants, no active integrations, no sync runs, or no seaport rows should all render gracefully.
+- Cloud storage failure handling: add retries, timeouts, and better error reporting for remote file fetches.
+- Secret handling: source tokens and credentials should never appear in logs, error messages, or exposed API responses.
+- Concurrency control: prevent overlapping ETL runs for the same tenant and integration from racing each other.
+- Database safety: use the right indexes, transactions, and constraints around the ETL write path.
+- Authentication and authorization: tenant-scoped access control should be in place before exposing this publicly.
+- Observability: structured logs, metrics, tracing, health checks, and alerts are important before go-live.

+### How To Scale This For High Traffic

+- separate the API workload from ETL workers so reads and ingestion do not compete directly
+- scale the backend horizontally behind a load balancer
+- add connection pooling and proper indexing in PostgreSQL
+- use read replicas if read-heavy traffic grows significantly
+- cache common GraphQL reads such as tenants, active integrations, and sync summaries
+- keep cursor pagination backed by stable indexed fields
+- prefer a push-based ingestion system instead of polling remote sources
+- let tenants upload files directly into managed object storage
+- trigger notifications when a new file lands in storage
+- start ETL automatically from that storage event instead of repeatedly checking for files
+- place storage events onto a queue so ETL workers can process them reliably and retry failures safely
+- enforce worker concurrency limits and per-tenant throttling
+- precompute or materialize heavy reporting views if dashboard complexity grows
+- host the Vite frontend as static assets behind a CDN
+- on AWS, a practical path would be:
+- frontend on S3 + CloudFront
+- backend API on ECS Fargate behind an ALB
+- tenant uploads pushed into S3
+- S3 event notifications sent to SQS or EventBridge
+- ETL workers on separate ECS tasks consuming those events
+- PostgreSQL on Amazon RDS
+- Redis on ElastiCache
+- secrets in Secrets Manager
+- logs and alarms in CloudWatch

+## Remote Team Values

+For a fully remote team, the things that matter most here are:

+- clear communication so progress, blockers, and decisions are visible
+- solid planning so priorities, scope, and ownership are understood early
+- trust so people can work independently and still stay aligned
+- accountability so work gets done and risks are raised early
+- strong written context through tickets, docs, and handoffs